An introduction to Fr Anthony Chantry

 My first appointment after ordination was to western Kenya, to what was then a quiet lakeside town called Kisumu.
 For nine years I lived and worked among its people, spending six of those as Town Youth Chaplain.
 It was here that I learnt my most valuable lesson as a missionary – the people we serve have, more often than not, much more to give, teach and offer us than we have to give, teach and offer them.
 As the chaplain to the youth of Kisumu town it soon became clear that we needed a small youth centre to run our entire youth training programme, the small-project training programme, as well as a place for youth Masses and other prayerful activities.

-The diocese had no money to spare and, along with their chaplain, the youth were penniless.
+The diocese had no money to spare and, along with their chaplain, the young people were penniless.
 The bishop recommended that I write to Missio and within six months, after a long and detailed process of application, Missio sent us the money to build our centre.
 Thirty years later the building is still standing and being used by the youth for the youth.
-Thank you Missio!
+Thank you, Missio!

 Sadly, I left Kenya in 1990, and after two years of theological studies in Chicago, I returned to St Joseph’s College, Mill Hill, where I helped to prepare students for the priesthood and mission.
 There was new and abundant life coming to the college as, for the first time, we happily received students from Africa and Asia, to join our small band of students from Europe.